 This one is up there on the list because there is a rare misprint of the card that can send buyers into a frenzy to the tune of almost $5,000.
 However, the regular 1st Edition card is still capable of cashing in for over $1,000 as a gem mint.
 The good news is, we’re starting to get into the territory of a reasonable investment.
 If you have $50 to throw out there try picking up a grade 8.
 At some point that $50 may turn into $100.
 Maybe more!
 One thing we do know is this card isn’t going to zero.

-2020 Battles of Legend Ten Thousand Dragon 1st Editon (Buy this card on eBay)
+2020 Battles of Legend Ten Thousand Dragon 1st Editon (Check Price)

 A rare find that is making a big splash on the scene.
 Just take a look at this behemoth and you’ll see why it’s able to capture the imagination of the beholder.
 In addition to looks, it has plenty of value.
 For instance, a grade 10 recently sold for over $3,000 at an eBay auction.
 Even brand new ungraded cards are gonna cost you at least $1,500 if you’re serious about the endeavor.
 Truly one of the most valuable YuGiOh cards of 2021.

 One of the most popular YuGiOh cards for serious investors.
 The 1st editions are easily gonna bring in $2,000.
 The card has so much staying power even newer 2019 cards can sell for at least $500.
 A mainstay.
 By the way, the rare Magician Force variation has a value approaching $3,000.
 Gulp.

 Perhaps not as intimidating as the other dragons we’ve encountered so far but a true force of nature nevertheless.
 There’s a rare misprint floating around that seems to be selling between $2,000 and $3,000.
 Additionally, a 2007 1st Editon PSA 9 recently went of nearly $1,000.
 Dragon power.